whataboutpets/minimal-mistakes/_posts/ducks/2016-02-07-what-do-ducks-eat.md

 Ever wondered whether bread is bad for ducks?
 What about fish, vegetables, fruits, snacks or even food from other pets?
 In order to help you decide, we have compiled a list of different food items and whether it is a good idea to offer them to ducks or not.

-*Disclaimer*{:.underline}: the list below is by no means exhaustive. **If you're unsure** about feeding a duck a certain type of food, our best advice is to **just don't do it**.
-In addition, when doing our research, we noticed that a number of the below items are up for debate.
-So if you know something we haven't mentioned please let us know in the comments section below.

 ## What Does a Duck Eat?

 <img src="{{ site.url }}/assets/images/ducks/ducks-eating-seeds.jpg" alt="ducks eating seeds" class="align-right">